Personal pronouns are the parts of speech we use when we talk about someone in third person. Like in the sentence below:

 We need to expand our language

-For a long time, the English language has not allowed for nonbinary folks to go about our lives without being misgendered.
+For a long time, the English language has not allowed for folks who are neither male nor female to go about our lives without being misgendered.

 Women are spoken of with she/her pronouns.
 Men are spoken of with he/him pronouns.